 How do I know if a credit counsellor is properly certified?

 The terms “credit counsellor”, “debt management consultant” and others are relatively generic – in some provinces, virtually anyone can use these titles.
-However, reputable agencies are affiliated with a national or provincial professional association, such as the Canadian Association of Insolvency and Restructuring Professionals or Credit Counselling Canada.
-When meeting with counsellors/consultants, check their qualifications and memberships in professional bodies.
+However, reputable agencies are affiliated with a national and/or provincial professional association, such as the Canadian Association of Insolvency and Restructuring Professionals or Credit Counselling Canada.
+When meeting with counsellors or consultants, check their qualifications and memberships in professional bodies.

-While most credit counselling organizations are reputable organizations staffed by educated individuals, credit counsellors are not required by law to have any training.
-Choose a recognized agency whenever possible, and always ask the credit counselling agency about its staff’s qualifications - including education, specialized training and years of experience.
+While most organizations are reputable organizations staffed by educated individuals, credit counsellors are not required by law to have any training.
+Choose a recognized agency whenever possible, and always ask the agency about its staff members’ qualifications - including education, specialized training and years of experience.

 Is there a benefit to using a non-profit credit counselling agency?

-Some credit counselling agencies or debt management organizations are non-profit, while others are for-profit.
+Some credit counselling agencies or debt management organizations are non-profit or not-for-profit, while others are for-profit.
 This simply represents a difference in the legal structure of the business and how profits are handled.
-It is important to know that just because an organization is not-for-profit does not mean it provides free services.
+Just because an organization is non-profit or not-for-profit, it does not mean it provides free services.

-Every agency – regardless of whether it is for-profit, non-profit or a trustee in bankruptcy firm – charges different fees.
+Every agency charges different fees.
 These may include application fees, set-up fees, retainers, membership fees and maintenance fees.
 Always ask exactly what you will pay before signing a contract.

 What does credit counselling cost?

-For-profit and most non-profit credit counselling agencies will ask their clients to pay an initial set-up cost and a monthly maintenance fee for debt management programs.
-These fees can vary greatly between credit counselling agencies - some may have additional charges, including an application fee, a membership fee, a large upfront fee or a fee for each creditor.
+For-profit and most non-profit agencies will ask their clients to pay an initial set-up cost and a monthly maintenance fee for debt management programs.
+These fees can vary greatly between credit counselling agencies.
+Some may charge additional fees for application or membership, a large upfront fee or a fee for dealing with each creditor.

-Some credit counselling agencies will ask you to pay a “fair share” fee of about ten percent, in addition to the money they are distributing to your creditors.
-In addition, the big creditors (like banks and credit card companies) pay the agency a rebate of about 22 percent of the money they receive.
-This fee is often not disclosed and there are no regulations governing how much credit counselling agencies get paid.
+Some agencies will ask you to pay a “fair share” fee of about 10% in addition to the money they are distributing to your creditors.
+Furthermore, the big creditors (like banks and credit card companies) pay the agency a rebate of about 22% of the money they receive.
+This fee is frequently not disclosed and there are no regulations governing how much credit counselling agencies get paid.

 It is important to shop around and find out what fees you will be required to pay before entering into a contract.
-Private credit counsellors will often ask you for an upfront fee – usually between $500 and $1,500.
-After their initial assessment, they can then charge you additional money for services, or may refer you to a trustee.
-There are no regulations governing the operations of private agencies or how much they get paid.
+Private credit counsellors will often ask for an upfront fee – usually between $500 and $1,500.
+After their initial assessment, they can charge you additional money for services, or refer you to a Trustee.
+There are no regulations governing the operations of private agencies.

 Does BDO offer credit counselling services?

-As part of the consumer proposal or bankruptcy filing process, BDO provides two credit counselling sessions.
-For those who do not need to file a consumer proposal or file for bankruptcy, but simply need some extra help with budgeting and money management, our firm offers a unique program called BDO New Beginnings.
+As part of the consumer proposal or bankruptcy filing process, BDO provides two sessions.
+For those who do not need to file a consumer proposal or file for bankruptcy, but simply need some extra help with budgeting and money management, BDO can refer you to our trusted partner organizations who offer these services.

 Credit counselling checklist

-Before you use their services, it's a good idea to do some research:
+Before you use their services, it is a good idea to ask them some questions: